Hardi-St/MobaLedLib/README.md

 - Workaround for Excel 2007 isNumericBug
 - Add missing EspSoftwareSerial library
 - Fix Platform_Parameters: with AM328 SPI Pins are only usable if no CAN module is in use
-- Remove invalid default 'KEY80_P1' from Pin_Number Parameter

 **Ver.: 3.0.0** 21.04.21:
 - Release support of ESP32 and up to 49152 single LEDs
 - Support controling DMX512 devices (up to 300 per channel)
 - Bootloader Update and "New Bootloader full Mem"
 - Up to nine independent LED channels
 - Search function in macro selection
 - TinyUniProg improvements
 - Fixed problem scaling the house dialog for small screens (1366x768)
 - Added seven new railway signal macros